"One idea that's been tossed around is a casting app," he said.

 A few months later, that tossed idea has been caught, but by a different Jeff.
 In February, Jeffry Denman launched CastPRO, a new app that aims to streamline the age-old process of casting a show.

+"Necessity is the mother of invention," explained Denman, who has worked as a director and choreographer on both regional and Off-Broadway productions, when asked how he came to create the app.
+"It became clear the amount of wasted paper there was in auditions — it was astounding to me."
 At an average audition, the director, choreographer and producers survey and pass along the resumes and photos of dozens, if not hundreds, of actors, dancers and singers.
 It’s a process familiar to anyone who has ever seen a film set in the stage world, and, as Denman pointed out, if has essentially remained unchanged since "forever."

 Such a paper-bound state of affairs seemed at best inefficient, and at worst ludicrous, in a digital age.